Haaretz/dfp/README.md

 * `npm run package:prod` - Automaticly upgrade all dependencies and update package.json
 * `npm run release` - The enhanced npm version script (it requires jq to be installed).
 Usage: `$ BUMP="minor" npm run release`.
                       `BUMP` accepts the same arguments as npm version does (`patch`, `minor`, `major`, and explicit version number);
+* `check_env:mac` - checks your environment variable settings for Mac
+* `check_env:win` - checks your environment variable settings for Windows
 * `npm run browser` - starts browser unit tests in the browser with hot module replacement (WDS) on port 8080

 ## Unit tests